RoaaM/problem1/README.md

 ### In this simple project I wrote code to blurrs out people's faces in any given colored image or vedio without affecting the remaining parts of the image or vedio.

-In this project I use jupyter notebook in VS Code IDE.. so in the first cell I write the code for image and the second cell I write code for vedio. you can run this code using anaconda or visual studio code in my machine I have problem with vs code and terminal so I have to run this code in spider IDE.
+In this project I use jupyter notebook in VS Code IDE.. so in the first cell I write the code for image and the second cell I write code for vedio. you can run this code using anaconda or visual studio code .

 ### **Face blurring for image:**